 “To every dad who wants to be a hero for his family.”

-With this dedication author Greg Trimble starts his book Dads Who Stay and Fight: How to Be a Hero for Your Family.
-This book puts in words how I feel as a father.
+With this dedication, the author, Greg Trimble starts his book Dads Who Stay and Fight: How to Be a Hero for Your Family.
+This book puts into words how I feel as a father.
 Dads Who Stay and Fight is in a simple to read and understand format.
 As a father of five children, I think the topics are timely and important in this world.

 The foreword to this book was written by Tim Ballard.
 He is the founder of Operation Underground Railroad; an organization that works to save children who have been taken for trafficking.
 Tim Ballard is a hero of mine.
 He exemplifies what it takes to be a dad who stays and fights.
 Ballard states:

 “There is no greater cause and no greater calling than to be a dad!
 It’s all up to you!
 Let’s go!”

 Trimble in his introduction explains why he has written this book.
 It is not just to help current dads learn how to be better.
 It’s also so that future dads will be taught how to be good dads.